Statement of Educational Effectiveness

 Overall graduation rate: 50%

-The table shows that 84% of Associate of Divinity, 65% of Bachelor of Arts in Religion, 83% of Master of Arts in Religion, 100 % of Master of Arts in Church Ministries, and 100% of Master of Divinity graduates from 2010-2014 graduates entered the next level of academic study or held a vocational position related to their fields of study at the time of graduation.
+The table shows that 87% of Associate of Divinity, 74% of Bachelor of Arts in Religion, 82% of Master of Arts (Religion), 87% of Master of Arts in Church Ministries, and 95% of Master of Divinity graduates from 2010-2018 entered the next level of academic study or held a vocational position related to their fields of study at the time of graduation.

 Master of Arts in Church Ministries and Master of Divinity students must complete a semester of supervised field ministry.
 Field supervisors for the supervised ministry course evaluate students based upon their guided interaction with students and their professional opinions.
 The experience guides supervisors and students to address items directly related to degree program outcomes and course learning objectives.
 Supervisors provide written comments and rate students with the following scale: 1=Strongly Disagree 2=Disagree 3=Sometimes 4=Agree 5=Strongly Agree NA=Not Applicable.
 Data collected from 2013-2014 showed that field supervisors rated MACM and MDIV graduates an average of 4.76 (95%) within a range of 4.00-5.00.
 Field supervisors also listed these particular strengths of graduates: teaching and research, doctrine, theological convictions, calling, clarity, commitment to authority of scripture in all areas of life and practice, very strong work ethic, great balance of talent and knowledge of doctrine, leadership, administration, passion, driven to minister to the needs of the local church, integrity, faithfulness, and willingness to learn and apply, study habits, evangelistic, and holiness.
 Third-party ministry professionals serving as field supervisors strongly agree that BMA Seminary MACM and MDIV graduates have obtained the desired program outcomes of each degree.